lorenzleutgeb/atlas/README.md

     atlas --help

 This will show a list of (global) options and commands.
-Take note of the option `--home`.
+Take note of the option `--search`.
 It defines where `atlas` will look for input files.
 For example

-    atlas --home=src/test/resources/examples [COMMAND]
+    atlas --search=src/test/resources/examples [COMMAND]

+The search path can also be set through the environment variable `ATLAS_SEARCH`.

 The log level can be adjusted with `--log`, which takes (one of) the following
 values: trace, debug, info, warn, error, off.
 The default log level and the